 Under the Regulatory Excellence priority of its 2022-2025 Strategic Plan, RECA has committed to a comprehensive review of the Rules.
 Under the direction of the Board-level Rules Review Steering Committee, the Rules Review will be broken out into three stages to ensure stakeholders have opportunities to provide meaningful feedback.

-In Phase 2, Part 2, stakeholders will provide feedback on proposed changes to Real Estate Act Rules, Part 2: Industry Standards of Practice (s.41 to 80.89).
+In Phase 2, Part 2, stakeholders provided feedback on proposed changes to Real Estate Act Rules, Part 2: Industry Standards of Practice (s.41 to 80.89).

 These Rules primarily deal with licensee Standards of Practice, and ideas for potential amendments can be found in the detailed Discussion Paper for this consultation.